 Bearberry extract turns up more and more often in skincare.
 This edible red berry (which is a favorite food of bears – hence the name) has long been used in herbal medicine.
 It contains something called arbutin, which is a natural skin brightener.

-Arbutin, alpha arbutin or bearberry extract are in Dermalogica's Chromawhite and Meladerm), Restore by Your Best Face ($120 in the TIA shop) and moisturizers by La Vie Celeste - see more skincare products with anti-aging bearberry.
+Arbutin, alpha arbutin or bearberry extract are in Dermalogica's Chromawhite and Meladerm, Arcona Instant Magic Reversal Serum ($105 in the shop) and La Vie Celeste Restorative Rose Hydrosol Eye Cream ($60 in the shop).
 So what is bearberry extract and its arbutin component and how effective is it?

 First a skin pigmentation 101.
 Skin color is the result of a number of different things.
 Haemoglobin is responsible for red and bluish tones, carotenoids for the basic yellow tinge of us Caucasians, while brown comes from a couple of pigments that are produced in special cells called melanocytes.
 Lurking around in melanocytes are enzymes called tyrosinase.
 They get activated by UV light ultimately form melanins - we are talking freckles and age spots.
 This is where arbutin comes in - it works by blocking tyrosinase.